-- Soft skills like a good attitude, creative problem solving, and curiosity are becoming more valuable than traditional skills as technology advancements shift workplace demands.
+- People-oriented skills like a good attitude, creative problem-solving, and curiosity are becoming more valuable than ever, as technology advancements shift workplace demands.

-An Executive Coach offers a proverbial life float to executives struggling to keep up with the incessant workplace changes that have exponentially developed over the last ten years by acting as a guide—giving them the tools they need to understand themselves and others in new ways and asking questions to help them find the answers and insights within themselves.
+An Executive Coach offers a proverbial life raft to executives struggling to keep up with these evolving demands and expectations that have taken holdover the last ten years, by acting as a guide—giving them the tools they need to understand themselves and others in new ways and asking questions to help them find the answers and insights within themselves.

-With the expert guidance of an executive coach, leaders can feel fully empowered to positively shift their management style to bring more positivity, and better results, to their teams and businesses, and affect positive culture changes at work.
+With the expert guidance of an executive coach, leaders can feel fully empowered to positively shift their management style, boost morale, and achieve better results—all of which go a long way towards affecting positive culture changes at work.

-What Happens When Leaders Don’t Adapt To The Soft Skill Centered Workplace
+What Happens When Leaders Don’t Adapt To The People-Centered Workplace

 Today, almost one out of three employees doesn’t trust their manager.
 When there’s a lack of trust in the workplace, employees begin to disengage and lose self-esteem, initiative, and passion for the outcome of their work.

-Burnout is another growing workplace trend, which was classified by the World Health Organization as a real medical diagnosis this year.
+Burnout is another growing workplace trend, which has been classified by the World Health Organization as a real medical diagnosis.
 The WHO defines burnout as, “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”
 When ignored, burnout drives absences (stress and burnout drive nearly 60% of absences), resignations, and costs businesses somewhere between $150 to $350 billion annually according to top experts.

 When executives don’t adapt an empowered approach to leadership, these are only two of the major consequences that can manifest.
 Previously, the adage was to lead with control and fear—to make yourself look like the most tough and powerful person in the room.
 To never look weak and never be taken advantage of.

-But as the workplace evolves, we’re discovering that openness and empowerment, kindness, and compassion are much better motivators for employees.
+But as the workplace evolves, we’re discovering that openness and empowerment, kindness, and compassion are much more effective motivators for employees.

-While there are many areas where an Executive Coach can support clients, you’re in a special place to help leaders understand the needs of a soft-skill-centered workplace.
-As an iPEC Certified Professional Coach, executives will immediately trust you more because you’ve shown them that you’re invested in your training, inspiring their confidence in your abilities.
+While there are many areas where an Executive Coach can support clients, you’re in a special place to help leaders understand the needs of a people-centered workplace.
+As an iPEC Certified Professional Coach, you’ll have the credentials and the comprehensive training to earn the trust of your corporate clients out the gate.

 The way we work and do business is changing.
 Rapidly.
 In big and small ways.
 And the most successful organizations understand that their leadership has to adapt a new approach to management and relationships to create cohesive, streamlined workplaces.